 White Flowers look the best when bright sunlight is reflected in a large window.
-Think about these plants for your collection if you have a space that gets plenty sunlight.
+Think about these plants for your collection if you have a space that gets plenty of sunlight.

 Peace lilies can be grown in the shade but won’t produce flowers.
 Spathiphyllum needs sunlight to make flowers.

 Here’s a fun fact.
-The stunning white petals are not the flowers but a specialized leaf bract protecting the actual flower.
+The stunning white petals are not flowers but a specialized leaf bract protecting the actual flower.